dfrnt-com/tuscli/README.md

-# tuscli - Independent TerminusDB Javascript document client
+# tuscli - Independent TerminusDB Javascript document cli

 Interact with TerminusDB from the commandline to import/export documents and setup the schema.